Yuuma-Yamamoto/yuumayamamoto.github.io/projects/project-Game2.md

 The dragon slayer is an rpg where you have 5 days to train before you fight with the dragon.
 You are given 4 choices each day.
 Your choices will change the character's abilities and stats.
 After the 5 days you fight with the dragon.
+The player gets a couple of choices duirng the battle with the dragon.

+This was coded in about a week.
+For that week it was almost streight coding.
+The hardest part of the game was all of the if and else statements I needed to put in.
+Considering all cases took a long time as well.
+The player will go through one path of all the paths that exists. there are more than 256 different paths in the game.
+Trying to come up with stories for each of the path was very challanging.

 <img class="ui medium right floated rounded image" src="../images/a2.png">
 <img class="ui medium right floated rounded image" src="../images/a3.png">